[Q,R]=0 and Kostant partition functions: Introduction

-Meinrenken, in his first approach to the Guillemin-Sternberg conjecture \cite{mei1}, determined the asymptotic behavior of $\dim Q(M,\CL^k)^G$ for $k$ large, under the assumption that $0$ is a regular value.
-By a ``stationary phase" method (that we borrowed in part for our proof of Theorem \ref{first}), he showed that $\dim Q(M,\CL^k)^G$ is indeed equal to $\dim Q(\mu_G^{-1}(0)/G,\CL_0^k)$ for $k$ sufficiently large, and that the equality holds for all $k\geq0$ if $G$ is abelian.
-He has thus shown that the Guillemin-Sternberg conjecture for general compact connected Lie group $G$ is equivalent to the fact that $\dim Q(M,\CL^k)^G$ is quasi-polynomial in $k$ for $k\geq 1$.
+Meinrenken, in his first approach to the Guillemin-Sternberg conjecture \cite{mei1}, determined the asymptotic behavior of $\dim Q(M,\CL^k)^G$ for large $k$, under the assumption that $0$ is a regular value of $\mu_G$.
+By a ``stationary phase" argument (that we borrowed in part for our proof of Theorem \ref{first}), he showed that $\dim Q(M,\CL^k)^G$ is indeed equal to $\dim Q(\mu_G^{-1}(0)/G,\CL_0^k)$ for $k$ sufficiently large, and that the equality holds for all $k\geq0$ if $G$ is abelian.
+His results thus imply that the Guillemin-Sternberg conjecture for general compact connected Lie group $G$ is equivalent to the fact that $\dim Q(M,\CL^k)^G$ is quasi-polynomial in $k$ for $k\geq 1$.

 Meinrenken-Sjamaar in \cite{mei-sja} formulated the Guillemin-Sternberg conjecture for the case when 0 is not necessarily a regular value of the moment map, and, using techniques of symplectic cutting, proved this more general statement.
-There is also an analytic proof of this generalized Guillemin-Sternberg conjecture by Tian and Zhang \cite{tia-zha}, and another proof by Paradan \cite{par2} using transversally elliptic operators.
-Theorem \ref{GS} is a consequence of this statement.
+There is also an analytic proof of this generalized Guillemin-Sternberg conjecture by Tian and Zhang \cite{tia-zha}, and, later, another proof by Paradan \cite{par2} using transversally elliptic operators.
+Theorem \ref{GS} is a consequence of these results.

-In the present paper, we prove that $\dim Q(M,\CL^k)^G$ is quasi-polynomial in $k$ for $k\geq1$ directly, without making the assumption that $0$ is a regular value of the moment map.
-However, we will not pursue here the task of identifying geometrically the quasi-polynomial $\dim Q(M,\CL^k)^G$.
+In the present paper, we prove that $\dim Q(M,\CL^k)^G$ is quasi-polynomial in $k$ for $k\geq1$ directly, and without making the assumption that $0$ is a regular value of the moment map.
 Our main purpose is to show that this result may be obtained from the Atiyah-Bott fixed point formula for $\chi_{\CL^k}$, using Theorem \ref{first} as the only analytic input.
-The rest of the argument is based on combinatorial manipulations of Kostant partition functions and some simple geometric arguments ``localizing positivity''.
 The ideas underlying our paper originated in the works of Paradan \cite{par2,parjump}.